Business, Communications, Italian Culture & Courses with Locals

 - Please be in touch with your home university regarding credit transfer for this program.

-The courses listed on our ISA website are only a sample of what the university offers.
+Please Note: The courses below are only a sample of what the university offers.
 Please see the full UCSC Course Catalog linked below for additional courses with locals.
-Below are the steps on how to search for courses using the host university's course catalog.
+Instructions on how to search for courses using the host university's catalog are provided below.

 Please be sure that you are searching in English.
 If the webpage is in Italian, you can link on "English" on the upper right hand corner.